yasinozturk3580/ansible-practice1/class4/README.md

    6- aws ec2 describe-instances
    7- aws ec2 list
    1- ansible  -i  aws_ec2.yml  all -m  ping ( ansible  -i aws_ec2.yml  all  -m  ping  -u  ec2-user ) = it shows you if the all ec2 connect to ansible vm
-   1.1 - export ANSIBLE_HOST_KE_CHECKING=False or false =(this command will disable hosts keys verification ) it skips yes, no questions.
+   1.1 - export ANSIBLE_HOST_KEY_CHECKING=False or false =(this command will disable hosts keys verification ) it skips yes, no questions.
    1.2 - and than run ping command >> ansible  -i aws_ec2.yml  all  -m  ping  -u  ec2-user
    2- aws ec2 describe-instances = its a test to have permission 3- Make sure ec2 instances have ansible ssh key installed